Scrivito/scrivito_linklist_widget/README.md

-# scrivito_linklist_widget
+# ScrivitoLinklistWidget

-A Scrivito widget to insert a list of links.
-You can also use titles as CSS class to add additional styles.
+A Scrivito widget for adding a list of links to a page.
+You can also use the titles of the individual links as CSS class names to style the links individually.

 ## Installation

-Add this line to your application's `Gemfile`:
+Add this line to your application's Gemfile:

     gem 'scrivito_linklist_widget'

 ## Customization

-Normaly the widget only renders a list of links.
-But you can set a CSS class for every list element and set more better styles.
-For example a list of round clickable links:
+Usually, the widget just renders a list of links.
+To apply the CSS classes mentioned above, define the classes, for example, as follows:

 ```
 ul li[class] {